brucellino/blog/about/index.md

 So now he like the big shiny stuff.

-Well, not even... he refers to big shiny stuff as ' HPC porn' mostly.
+Well, not even... he refers to big shiny stuff as 'HPC porn' mostly.
 Cos it kinda is, if you think about it.

 What really makes him happy is when he sees scientists getting work done in a transparent, sustainable manner.
 Oh gosh, that sounds a little pompous... oh well, so be it.